Get

 The formulation of a homemade raw diet requires the input of both a veterinarian and an animal nutritionist.
 Veterinarians who are also certified as nutritionists can provide both of these services for your pet.

 The input of professionals is key because not all pets are suitable candidates for a raw diet, and a clean bill of health alongside a “go ahead” from a veterinarian is considered an ethical necessity before pets can be transitioned to such a diet.
-In addition, your veterinarian will be able to assess your dog’s overall weight, muscle condition score, and body fat percentage and run other health screening assessments on your pet to determine their caloric requirements.
+In addition, a veterinarian will be able to assess your dog’s overall weight, muscle condition score, and body fat percentage and run other health screening assessments on your pet to determine their caloric requirements.
 This information is key for a nutritionist to inform on how much your dog needs to be fed on a daily basis.

-Though animal nutritionists are able to formulate complete and balanced diets and know the diet’s nutritional composition, your veterinarian’s input is just as necessary to know how many calories your dog needs on a daily basis.
+Though animal nutritionists are able to formulate complete and balanced diets and know the diet’s nutritional composition, a veterinarian’s input is just as necessary to know how many calories your dog needs on a daily basis.
 As mentioned above, veterinarians who are also nutritionists may perform both these tasks for you.
 In many parts of the world, only veterinarians are allowed to become animal nutritionists (from a legal standpoint).
 However, laws vary by region, and this distinction is therefore necessary.

 Sample Raw Food Diet for Dogs Chart